top of page

 This front door is the primary entry point for our spirits to enter and exit our bodies.
 This entrance leads to a moral path that we must take.
 Photo by Max Vakhtbovycn from Pexels

-As Confucius suggests, the main door is not merely a physical entryway but a profound symbol.
-It represents the primary gateway through which the spirit enters and exits the body, pointing to the moral path that we, as human beings, are meant to follow.
+As Confucius suggests, the main door is not just a physical entrance.
+It is a symbol.
+It points to the primary gateway through which our inner life is guided.
+This door represents the proper path human beings are meant to follow, not forced from the outside but entered naturally from within.

-Another verse from the Analects further expands on this concept of the moral path:
+Another passage from the Analects helps clarify this idea of the path:

 論語, 學而, 二: 有子曰:君子務本,本立而道生。

-Returning to the door analogy, this door represents our moral center—which is the same as our true self, spirit, or original nature.
-When we live in harmony with it, our moral center naturally gives rise to our moral path.
+Returning to the image of the door, this root is our moral center.
+It is the same as our true self, our spirit, or our original nature.
+When we live in harmony with it, the moral path does not need to be imposed.
+It arises on its own.

 bottom of page